What is Piece Rate Pay? A Guide for Employers

 Advantages and disadvantages of piece rate pay

-While compensating on a piece rate basis is more complicated than an hourly wage, it can benefit both employers and employees.
+While compensating on a piece rate basis is more complicated than hourly pay, it can benefit both employers and employees.
 For some employers, the benefits of the piece rate system will outweigh the drawbacks.

 • It can incentivize workers to be more productive during working hours, which makes your business more efficient.